CMU-TBD/HRI20-Not-Some-Random-Agent-Personalizing-Service-Robot/README.md

 The voices used in the study are from Google Cloud Services.
 You must have Google Cloud credentials to use them.

+Acknowledgments: This work was supported by the National Science Foundation under grant NSF-1734456 and NASA under grant 80NSSC19K1133.

 ### User enactments wizard interface

 _How we created audio files of different agents' lines from prewritten scenario scripts for study on interactions between multiple co-embodied agents and users in services settings._